Ending2015a/CardLogger/README.md

 # logger

 ## Installation
-1. Just put this repository anywhere in your package.
+1. Just clone this repository anywhere in your package.

 ## Usage